p3lim/dbc-helper/README.md

 ## Usage

-It is intended to be run as a GitHub Action (see below), defining Python script file(s) that generate output.
+It is intended to be run as a GitHub Action (see below), with Python script(s) that generate output.

 The action comes with some Python utilities for downloading the CSV file(s) and structuring them.
 An example use-case can be as follows: